How common is identity theft in Delaware? (2026 Update)

 Financial Services Sector Density: Despite its small size, Delaware hosts major credit card operations (all national banks' credit card operations are technically "based" in Delaware due to favorable banking laws), creating concentrated payment processing systems.
 The state's credit card fraud (2,808 reports in 2024) represents a disproportionate burden given the small population—equivalent to much larger states on a per-capita basis.

-Commuter Corridor Vulnerability: Delaware's position between Philadelphia, Baltimore, and Washington DC creates a transient population of 100,000+ daily commuters crossing state lines for work.
+Commuter Corridor Vulnerability: Delaware's position between Philadelphia, Baltimore, and Washington DC creates a transient population of 100,000+ daily commuters4 crossing state lines for work.
 This mobility generates gaps in fraud detection—criminals exploit the jurisdictional confusion, knowing Delaware's small police forces have limited resources for cross-state investigations.
 The commuter lifestyle also means residents spend less time monitoring local accounts and addressing fraud quickly.

 Tax-Free Shopping Attracts Criminals: Delaware's lack of sales tax makes it a shopping destination for residents of neighboring states, generating massive credit card processing volume at retail locations near state borders.
 This concentrated retail activity creates opportunities for skimming devices and payment terminal tampering that affect both Delaware residents and out-of-state shoppers.

-Most Common Types of Identity Theft in Delaware (2025)
+Most common types of identity theft in Delaware (2025)

-| Identity Theft Type | Reports (2025 YTD) | % of Total |
+| Identity Theft Type | 2025 YTD Reports | % of Total |

 |---|---|---|